SkynetLabs/skynet-kernel/README.md

 + Split the actual kernel and module files into separate repos.
 Once that is complete, the build process should get simpler.

++ The registry lookup needs to change the method of signature verification if the type is set to '2', we can't blindly assume the portal is malicious just because a registry entry is type 2.

++ The Skynet protocol should be extended so that 404 responses on registry lookups and downloads are accompanied by host signatures that confirm they don't have the file, so that a portal cannot easily just lie about it.

++ The Skynet protocol should be extended so that after doing a write or an upload, some signatures are sent by hosts confirming that they received the data, put the data into a contract, and are now hosting the data.
+We may not be able to get very far with this, as a portal could always upload a file and then delete it immediately after.

++ Either the progressiveFetch or the download+registry calls need to be updated so that they correctly manage 429 responses.

 ## Building a Trustless Browser Experience